 When to register

-You should register a birth within 42 days (6 weeks) of the birth.
-If you don't register in this period, the registration service will write to you to remind you of your legal responsibility.
+You should register the birth of your child within 42 days (6 weeks) of the birth.
+If you don't register in this period, we will write to you to remind you of your legal responsibility.

-Blackpool registration service can only register births which occur at the following places:
+Blackpool Registration Service can only register births that take place at the following places:

 - Blackpool Victoria Hospital